mchinmayarao/MetaMind/README.md

 4. Run the application in the emulator it self or
 5. Build the the apk and install in your device

-Make sure you have the latest version of Node.js and the required dependencies installed on your system.

 ## Usage